How I Use Restic to Back up My Home Folders to Backblaze B2

 RESTIC_PASSWORD_COMMAND=pass\ "$RESTIC_HOST"/RESTIC_PASSWORD

-export RESTIC_HOST RESTIC_PATH RESTIC_REPOSITORY B2_ACCOUNT_ID B2_ACCOUNT_KEY RESTIC_PASSWORD_COMMAND
+export RESTIC_HOST RESTIC_REPOSITORY B2_ACCOUNT_ID B2_ACCOUNT_KEY RESTIC_PASSWORD_COMMAND

-RESTIC_HOST and RESTIC_PATH
+RESTIC_HOST

 fish-shell